kostasthanos/Image-Viewer-with-OpenCV/README.md

 </p>

 ### [3] Define the testing area
-Now it's time to set our testing area.
 This will be the area (sub-frame) inside the main frame in which our color-finger tracking will be active.

 ```python
 # Set the color-finger tracking window frame